theronhitchman/linear-algebra/syllabus/index.md

 (IBL) environment.

-Successful students will learn to perform basic computations in linear algebra, but will also build mental models of the geometry behind linear algebra that builds intuition.
-They will understand the three pictures (row, column, and transformation) behind a system of linear equations, and the central role played the Fundamental Theorem of Linear Algebra.
+Successful students will learn to perform basic computations in linear algebra, but will also build mental models of the geometry behind linear algebra.
+They will be able to describe and use the three pictures (row, column, and transformation) behind a system of linear equations, and the Fundamental Theorem of Linear Algebra.

 Finally, student will learn the basics of the computer algebra system Sage.